 y = (x * 2) + 3

 But for more complex problems, we can use multiple layers.
-These layers receive the inputs, calculate it and transfer the results to the next layers, that will do the same thing, until there are no layers.
+These layers receive the inputs, calculate them, and transfer the results to the next layers, which will do the same thing until there are no layers.

-These layers, between the input and the output layers, are called hidden layers.
+The layers between the input and the output layers are called hidden layers.

 There’s an excellent course on Udacity called “Intro to TensorFlow for Deep Learning” that explains a little better, and step by step, how a neural network is built.

-I have used the image bellow from this same course, so you can understand what I am talking about, but I strongly advise you to take this course, since it’s also free.
+I have used the image below from this same course, so you can understand what I am talking about, but I strongly advise you to take this course, since it’s also free.